ryansheehy0/Cheat_Sheets/javascript.md

 - `.splice(index where new elements should be added, how many elements should be removed, new elements to be added)`
     - Elements are added before the index specified
     - Can be used to remove elements in an array
+- `.forEach(function)`
+    - Runs the function for each element in the array.
+    - The args that forEach passes are value/element, key/index, and array
+- `.map(function)`
+    - Performs a function for each element in an array, then stores the returned values in a new array.
+    - The args that forEach passes are value/element, key/index, and array

 ```
 const fruits = ["Banana", "Orange", "Apple", "Mango"]